Waboodoo/HTTP-Shortcuts/docs/faq.md

 ## Can I share files into a shortcut's request body?

-If you want to share a file, you can so by opening the *Request Body / Parameters* section in the shortcut editor and there either set the *Request Body Type* to *File (Picker)* or set it to *Parameters (form-data)* and then add a parameter of type *Single File* or *Multiple Files*.
-After that save your changes.
-You should now be able to share files into the HTTP Shortcuts app and it will allow you to pick the shortcut as a target.
-This will execute the shortcut and it will use the content of the shared file as the request body or as a form parameter.
+Yes, you can.
+You'll find information about this on the [advanced features](advanced.md#share-files) page.

 ## Can I pass values from one shortcut to another?

 Yes, you can.
 To do so, you need to first create a [global variable](variables.md) (of static type) to hold the value.
 You can then use the [Scripting](scripting.md) feature to store a value into that variable from one of your shortcuts and then use or read out the value again in the other shortcut.
 To store a value into a variable, use the [setVariable](scripting.md#variables) function.

+If you use [executeShortcut](scripting.md#execute-shortcut) to call another shortcut, you can also use the [setResult](scripting.md#set-result) function to pass data back to the calling shortcut.

-## How do I pass variables from Tasker to HTTP Shortcuts?
+## How do I pass data from Tasker to HTTP Shortcuts?

-You can use [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) to trigger a shortcut.
-To pass a value from Tasker to HTTP Shortcuts you need to create a variable of type *Static Variable* in HTTP Shortcuts and a global variable with the same name in Tasker.
-Make sure to do so BEFORE you select the shortcut from Tasker.
-All global variables that have matching variables in HTTP Shortcuts are automatically passed over.
+See the guide on [integrating with Tasker](advanced.md#integrate-with-tasker).

 <a name="debugging"></a>
 ## Something's not working with my requests.
 Can I get more detailed information for debugging?